Knowing the difference between blackheads and whiteheads might seem black and white… But there’s more to these breakouts than meets the eye.

 Now that I know what blackheads and whiteheads are, how do I get rid of them?

-For starters, blackheads and whiteheads can both be treated with similar ingredients — retinol, benzoyl peroxide, sulfur and salicylic acid are all powerhouses that work to unclog pores.
+For starters, blackheads and whiteheads can both be treated with similar ingredients — salicylic acid, retinol, benzoyl peroxide, and sulfur are all active ingredient powerhouses that work to unclog pores.

 The best way to tackle blackheads is by using a gentle exfoliating face wash with salicylic acid and a facial cleansing brush.
 Whiteheads, on the other hand, can be treated with topical gels or lotions.